Feel the need for speed? Check out these sporty cars.

 If you’re a sports car purist, opt for the 370z’s available six-speed manual transmission.
 You can also sit back and let the seven-speed automatic do the shifting for you.
 For a bump in horsepower to 350 ponies – as well as some serious racecar looks — opt for the Nismo coupe-only model.

 All-American sports car fans can’t go wrong with the Chevrolet Corvette.
-This two-seater, sporty car is available either as a low-slung and graceful coupe or as a convertible.
+This two-seater, sporty car is available either as a low-slung, graceful coupe or as a convertible.
 New for 2017 is a Grand Sport trim level that joins the base Stingray, Stingray Z51, and Z06 trim levels.
 The 2017 Chevrolet Corvette Stingray coupe comes with a roof panel that you can remove and store in the trunk.
 Choose the convertible and experience the car's power soft top.

 The 2017 Stingray base model comes standard with a powerhouse of a V8 engine that's paired with a seven-speed manual transmission.
 Even though there's a lot of power (455 hp!) under the hood, you won't feel jostled.
 Because of the attention to comfort, you'll enjoy the snug experience of feeling like you're in the cockpit of a fighter jet.

 While the Chevrolet Camaro has traditionally been known as a muscle car, the 2016-2018 models have fully embraced their status as luxurious sports cars that pack a punch.
 The Chevrolet Camaro was fully redesigned in 2016, and it’s steadily evolving into a sports car with the beating heart of a muscle car.
-The 2017 Chevrolet Camaro SS, with its 6.2L, V8 engine, can roar from zero to 60 in under four seconds.
+The 2017 Chevrolet Camaro SS, with its 6.2L V8 engine, can roar from zero to 60 in under four seconds.

 Even though it's quick and powerful, the Camaro handles precisely and responsively.
 When shifting, the car is nimble and adept, making your work commute something to look forward to.